Metro-Records/la-metro-councilmatic/wiki/debugging.md

 [point to the charts in the overview that describe the data pipeline]

 Data travels along a complicated path to arrive in Metro Councilmatic.
-Breakdown in the data pipeline can happen at four different points.
+A disruption in the data pipeline can happen at four different points.

 1. Legistar - the Legistar API or web interface did not provide accurate data
 2. OpenCivicData API - the DataMade scrapers did not properly port data to the API